madetech/data-tech-reviews/articles/iceberg/iceberg.md

 #### Structured streaming

 Iceberg supports both reading and writing Dataframes using Sparks native structured streaming API (`spark.readStream` and `spark.writeStream`) in analogy to Delta Live Tables.
 However, Iceberg doesn't yet include any explicit orchestration functionality for managing the resulting live tables.
-These streams are processed as microbatches
+These streams are processed as microbatches similar to Databricks closed-source implementation.

 <!-- ### Nessie/LakeFS -->

 <!-- Both Nessie and LakeFS support Iceberg as a backend. -->

 ### Hive

+Iceberg supports reading and writing Iceberg tables through [Hive](https://hive.apache.org) by using a [StorageHandler](https://cwiki.apache.org/confluence/display/Hive/StorageHandlers).

+Hive support is rapidly evolving with recent 4.0 release candidates including Iceberg as a dependency, and coming close to supporting the complete Iceberg feature set.

 ## Comparison with other data lake filesystems